axelmychro/axelmychro/README.md

 # welcome to my world~♪

-### first-year computer science student, new to "the internet"
+### first-year computer science student, new to the "internet"

 [![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?logo=javascript&logoColor=000)](#) <- dude how do i learn ts its so jarring